Soy Hull

 How can a material tell a story?
 How can we explore the dialogue between material, people, and the environment?

-Born out of curiosities into cultural stories of soy, two designers from two parts of the world – Japan and Brazil and met halfway in Finland – collaborated to explore its material potential.
+Born out of curiosities into the cultural stories of soy, designers Ena Naito and Taísa Ferreira Ribeiro, collaborated to explore its material potential.

-The making process had begun with a hands-on experimental approach in the laboratory, in which the soy hulls were treated in diverse ways – boiling to soften the fibres, grinding to various coarseness, creating pastes, sheet-drying, and casting.
-By approaching this initial stage with an open mind, the designers were able to freely experiment with the soy hulls, while discovering the qualities, strengths and weaknesses as a potential material.
+The making process began with a hands-on experimental approach in the laboratory, in which the soy hulls were treated in diverse ways – boiled to soften the fibres, ground to various grain coarseness and turned into pastes, sheet-drying, and casting.
+By approaching this initial stage with an open mind, the designers were able to freely experiment with the soy hulls, while discovering the qualities, strengths and weaknesses for it potential material uses.

-Simultaneously, secondary research was conducted, especially to consider the chemical compositions of the hulls.
+Secondary research was also conducted, to consider the chemical compositions of the hulls.
 Studying it against similar biomaterials enabled the broadening of knowledge about the available treatment methods for cellulose-based materials.

 These initial experiments and research provided an overview of the multifaceted properties that the material could achieve, from which the idea of footwear was born.
 With this concept in mind, the treatment methods and compositions were tested systematically to optimise the desired properties.
 Already having a rough estimate of compositions and methods from previous samples, the ingredients were meticulously balanced and narrowed down to the precise recipe that is used in the prototype.